1/24/18 Note: We have edited this post to be less incendiary and more respectful of the opposing viewpoint.

 Yesterday the Federal Energy Regulatory Commission (FERC) rejected a request by Constitution Pipeline to overrule the (very corrupt) New York Dept. of Environmental Conservation and allow construction of the pipeline to commence (see our lead story today: Death of the Constitution Pipeline?
 FERC Refuses to Overrule NY DEC).
 As we report in that story, Williams is not (yet) giving up the hope and dream of building the Constitution.
 However, given that tree clearing for the pipeline would have to begin now, and be done by the end of March (in order to save the bats–don’t ask), another year will go by before the Constitution could even begin construction.
 And it will take a year to build.
 That’s IF Williams prevails in court.
 In the meantime, businesses in New York State are DESPERATE to receive shipments of natural gas.
 Major employers in the Southern Tier of New York had planned to tap into the Constitution and use cheap, abundant, clean-burning Marcellus Shale gas from Pennsylvania, saving them money and lowering emissions.
 Without the Constitution, what can these employers do?
 Yes, they can leave the state (and some already have).
 But there is a solution.
 NG Advantage is planning to build a “virtual pipeline” in the Town of Fenton, on the outer edge of Binghamton, NY (Broome County).
 A virtual pipeline is a compressor plant (series of compressor plants) that grabs gas from a pipeline–in this case the Millennium Pipeline–and compresses it and loads it onto special tractor trailers that then deliver the gas to industrial customers like manufacturing plants, hospitals, and even small regional gas distribution systems servicing residential homes.
-NG’s project got derailed last year when a group of selfish antis living nearby sued, stopping the project in its tracks (see Broome Virtual Pipe Project in Limbo, Fenton Board Refuses to Act).
-The antis claim three trucks per hour going through side streets is going to be the end of their idyllic world.
+NG’s project got derailed last year when a group of residents living nearby sued, stopping the project in its tracks (see Broome Virtual Pipe Project in Limbo, Fenton Board Refuses to Act).
+The residents claim three trucks per hour going through side streets will negatively alter the neighborhood.
 It’s bogus.
 NG is undaunted.
 They have patiently, calmly and repeatedly reached out to the community to answer questions and address concerns.
 NG has more than bent over backwards in an attempt to work with community.
 NG followed the judge’s directive and refiled the project with the Town of Fenton for a second time.
 There is a Fenton zoning board hearing at 6 pm on Tuesday, Jan.
 23 at the Port Crane Fire Department to consider NG’s refiled request.
-Antis are already gearing up as a noisy mob to pressure, intimidate and bully board members.
-Pro-gas folks need to show up in large numbers to show the board there is support for this vital project.
-Let’s not let the bullies win this one!
+Residents who are opposed are already gearing up to pressure board members.
+Pro-gas folks need to show up in large numbers to show the zoning board there is support for this vital project.
+Let’s not let the other side win this one!
 Jobs in, indeed the future of, the Southern Tier depend on it…

 Here’s the details on the upcoming meeting, sent to us from NG Advantage: